Overview of the Honors Program

 All interested students must apply for admission to the Honors Program.
-To apply, students must submit the following documents via e-mail to Lauri La Pointe (Lauri@berkeley.edu) by June 15 of the summer prior to the senior year.
+To apply, students must submit the following documents as attachments via e-mail to Lauri La Pointe (Lauri@berkeley.edu) by June 15 of the summer prior to the senior year.

 - An unofficial transcript showing grades through Spring of the year.

 - A writing sample, such as a paper completed for a Legal Studies course.